-Carquinez Strait is listed as impaired by mercury, PCBs, dioxin-like PCBs, selenium, chlordane, DDT, dieldrin, dioxin compounds, furan compounds, and invasive species.
+San Pablo Bay and Central San Francisco Bay are listed as impaired waterbodies for chlordane, DDT, dieldrin, dioxin compounds, furan compounds, invasive species, mercury, PCBs, dioxin-like PCBs, and selenium.
+Central San Francisco Bay is also listed as impaired for trash.
 On February 12, 2008, U.S. EPA approved a TMDL for mercury in San Francisco Bay.
 On March 29, 2010, U.S. EPA approved a TMDL for PCBs in San Francisco Bay.
-On August 23, 2016, U.S. EPA approved a selenium TMDL for North San Francisco Bay (including Carquinez Strait).
+On August 23, 2016, U.S. EPA approved a selenium TMDL for North San Francisco Bay (including San Pablo Bay).
 The TMDLs for mercury and PCBs are implemented through NPDES Permit CA0038849.
 This Order implements the selenium TMDL as it applies to the Discharger.
-According to the Discharger's Report of Waste Discharge submitted March 2022, chlordane, DDT, and dieldrin have not been detected in Facility discharges.
+According to the Discharger's Report of Waste Discharge submitted May 2021, chlordane, DDT, and dieldrin have not been detected in Facility discharges.
 This Order contains dioxin-TEQ effluent limitations to ensure that dioxins and furans in effluent are kept below water quality objectives.
 Facility discharges are not a source of invasive species because the California State Lands Commission sets conditions for approving ballast water disposal, as discussed in Fact Sheet section 6.3.4.5 below.